 The Boxer and the American Pitbull Terrier might look different, but they are quite similar in their temperament.
 They are energetic bundles of fun that will keep you and your family entertained for hours on end.
 They both require a significant amount of exercise, and a firm pack leader.

-The Boxer is, however, known to suffer more health issues compared to the Pitbull, but the Boxer does not have a ‘ferocious’ reputation to contend with unlike the Pitbull.
-Despite the pro’s and con’s of each breed, they both make for great family companions, and they both have a lot of love to give.
-During this article the American Pitbull Terrier will be referred to as the Pitbull.
+The Boxer is, however, known to suffer more health issues compared to the Pitbull, but the Boxer does not have a ‘ferocious’ reputation to contend with, unlike the Pitbull.
+They both make for great family companions, and they both have a lot of love to give.
+During this article, the American Pitbull Terrier will be referred to as the Pitbull.